drduh/macOS-Security-and-Privacy-Guide/README.md

 For more information, see the [CA/Browser Forum's website](https://cabforum.org/resources/browser-os-info/).

-Inspect system root certificates in [Keychain Access](https://support.apple.com/guide/keychain-access/toc), under the **System Roots** tab or by using the `security` command line tool and `/System/Library/Keychains/SystemRootCertificates.keychain` file.
+Inspect root certificates in [Keychain Access](https://support.apple.com/guide/keychain-access/toc), under the **System Roots** tab or by using the `security` command line tool and `/System/Library/Keychains/SystemRootCertificates.keychain` file.

 To disable a certificate authority, mark it as **Never Trust** and close the window to confirm.

-The risk of a [man in the middle](https://wikipedia.org/wiki/Man-in-the-middle_attack) attack, in which a coerced or compromised certificate authority trusted by a system root store issues a fake/rogue TLS certificate, is relatively low, but [possible](https://wikipedia.org/wiki/DigiNotar#Issuance_of_fraudulent_certificates).
+The risk of a [MITM](https://wikipedia.org/wiki/Man-in-the-middle_attack) attack, in which a coerced or compromised certificate authority trusted by a system root store issues a fake/rogue TLS certificate, is relatively low, but [possible](https://wikipedia.org/wiki/DigiNotar#Issuance_of_fraudulent_certificates).

 # Privoxy